insightiq-ai/iiq-managed-service/README.md

   - **[Async]** Get overlapping audience among a set of creators:
       - Find the unique and overlapping audience among the followers of a set of creators of the same platform.
-      - This API has 2 tables:
+      - This API has 1 table:
-        - audience_overlap_request: This table stores the request details for audience overlap calculations.
-For each fetch request you make, there will be 1 entry created in this table.
+        - audience_overlap: This table stores both the request details and results for audience overlap calculations.
+For each fetch request you make, if it is successful, there will be 1 entry created in this table.
-        - audience_overlap_data: This table stores the results of the audience overlap calculations.
-For each fetch request you make, if it is successful, all the corresponding data will be stored in this table.
-You can find that using the audience_overlap_request_iiq_id.

       - **POST** <BASE-URL>/v1/social/creators/audience-overlap